MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-connect-nodes-to-arc-gateway.md

 - **Agent Status** should show as **Connected**.

-- **Using HTTPS Proxy**  will be empty when Arc gateway is not in use.
+- **Using HTTPS Proxy**  empty when Arc gateway isn't in use.
 It should show as `http://localhost:40343` when the Arc gateway is enabled.

-- **Upstream Proxy** will show your enterprise proxy server and port.
+- **Upstream Proxy** shows your enterprise proxy server and port.

-- **Azure Arc Proxy** It will show as stopped when Arc gateway is not in use.
+- **Azure Arc Proxy** shows as stopped when Arc gateway isn't in use.
 Running when the Arc gateway is enabled.

 The Arc agent without the Arc gateway: